sangupta/jerry-core/README.md

 _History:_ Ages ago, the project forked from the `https://github.com/sangupta/jerry` project, when all utility classes were extracted out into the `jerry-core` project.

+The library is tested on the following JDK versions:

+* Oracle JDK 8
+* Oracle JDK 7
+* Open JDK 7

 Changelog
 ---------